@oakrestaurantbath by Jemma

 24 Hours in Bath, UK: Our Sustainable City Guide

 Possibly one of the most idyllic cities in England, Bath is rich in history, beauty and most importantly independent businesses.
 Whether you plan to visit landmarks such as the Roman Baths or Pulteney Bridge, the following places shouldn’t go amiss if you want a real experience and taste of the local side of Bath.
 I regret having not spent much more time until now visiting Bath as it truly reflects the best of British culture and a positive movement towards locality, seasonality and sustainability!

-Jemma, REV Creative Intern
+Jemma, REV Creative Editor

 Browse - Berdoulat

 I start my trip by visiting the most beautiful, Berdoulat.
 This multifunctional space serves as a bakery and shop on the ground floor offering products from herbs and spices, to dried and fresh flowers from Nice Bunch, wines, beers and ciders, through to dining, kitchenware and furniture.
 Upstairs you can sit and enjoy a coffee and pastry overlooking the shop below or browse through the library of incredible cook books available.
 In the basement, originally an 18th century servants’ quarters, you will discover more unique kitchen and dining products and interior decor as well as the vaults and a surprise fernery tucked in the corner outside.

 The best part is that many of Berdoulat’s products are locally sourced within a few miles!
 The building dates back to 1777 and according to their website “Interestingly, all previous shop keepers have only ever sold a combination of what Berdoulat sells today – high end groceries, wine, joinery, homeware and interiors related produce”.
 Berdoulat is definitely worth a visit whilst in Bath and the perfect place to pick up a few provisions or gifts for home.